William A. Haseltine: Cancer research

 In 1976, he joined the faculty of the new comprehensive cancer center, the Dana Farber Cancer Institute affiliated with Harvard Medical School.
 He became a professor in the Harvard Medical School Department of Pathology and shortly thereafter a professor in the Cancer Biology Department of the Harvard School of Public Health.
 He founded the equivalent of two academic departments: the Laboratory of Biochemical Pharmacology devoted to work on cancer cause and treatment, and the Division of Human Retrovirology, dedicated, understanding and finding treatments for HIV/AIDS.
 As a professor, he published more than two hundred research articles in leading scientific journals and edited several books.
 He mentored dozens of graduate students and postdoctoral fellows, many of whom have gone on to successful careers of their own at Harvard and elsewhere.
 He taught advanced level courses in cancer biology and HIV/AIDS to graduate and medical students.
 For many years he taught a course "Biology and Social Issues" for Harvard non-science undergraduates and was a tutor and thesis advisor for several generations of Harvard undergraduate biochemistry students.

 Retrovirus replication continued to be a focus of his early research as a Harvard professor.
 This research led to fundamental insights including the "end to end jumping" of the initial copy of the genome.
 He then began to focus on two related issues: how retroviruses induce cancer in animals, and whether or not retroviruses cause cancer and other diseases in humans.
 His laboratory discovered that the key determinant of the ability of retroviruses, those that do not carry oncogenes, to cause cancer is their ability to rapidly replicate in cells that themselves grow rapidly.
 This allows the retrovirus to implant nearby a cellular oncogene.
-Another impact for science of this work was the discovery that small genetic elements upstream of the transcription start site, now called enhancers, determine the rate at which genes are copied into RNA.
-This discovery provided a key insight into factors that distinguish one cell type from another.
+Another impact for science was his work on the small genetic elements upstream of the transcription start site, now called enhancers, which determine the rate at which genes are copied into RNA.
+This work provided a key insight into factors that distinguish one cell type from another.
+While Haseltine claimed to have discovered enhancers, the original discovery was published by Nancy Hopkins' lab in PNAS in July 1983.
+This was a publication that Haseltine was aware of due to his prior work in David Baltimore's lab, who had for many years resented Hopkins' success in the same area of research as him due to her being a woman.